Cowlitz County Superior Court looks to add another judge to tackle pandemic backlog

 "We have always been open for resolution by plea, however pleas are driven by the availability of jury trials," said Bashor.
 "As we have geared back up with jury trials, which drives case resolutions, we are limited in that we have only two."

 Bashor said the court received a State Justice Institute grant to study the county's "criminal processing."
-The National Center for State Courts will make suggestions to address the backlog, improve the court's processes and provide training.
+The National Center for State Courts will make suggestions based on study results to address the backlog, improve the court's processes and provide training.

 Cowlitz County Prosecuting Attorney Ryan Jurvakainen said the prosecutor's office has fewer active cases since the pandemic started.

 Jurvakainen said the prosecutor's office has 434 active felony cases divided in differing amounts between the office's eight lawyers.
-The amount is the lowest since the start of the pandemic, but still higher than usual.
+The amount is the lowest since the start of the pandemic, but still higher than usual, he added.

-The prosecutor's office is going through a staff shortage, he added.
+The prosecutor's office is going through a staff shortage, he said.
 The office currently employs two temporary attorneys and a staff member whose funding is expected to end in June 2023.